radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/secure-data-connectors/data-connectors-overview.md

 ---
 # Secure Data Connectors Overview

-Secure data connectors allow data to flow from your on premises or private cloud environments to Environment Operations Center.
+Secure data connectors allow data to flow from your on premises or private cloud environments to your RadiantOne SaaS environment.
 This guide provides an overview of the *Secure Data Connectors* home screen in Env Ops Center and its features.

 ## Getting started